lawrencejob/url-shortener/Readme.md

 This is an extremely brittle approach and with more time, I would either:

-1) suggest to the client that they adjust their requirement that the two services are on the same host, or move the API to a directory like `/api/`
+1) suggest an alteration to the requirement such that the two services are on the same host, or move the API to a directory like `/api/`
 2) simplify the SPA to not need routing outside of an explicit set of assets (e.g. a react app without routing) -- possibly directly served by nginx, negating the maintenance overhead of validating that the reverse proxy policy matches the file structure of the SPA
 3) require short URLs to have a symbol differentiating them
 4) change the reverse proxy policy to attempt to load the SPA frontend and send failed routes to the API
+5) the embedded server in Ktor has a singlePageApp mode where the kotlin app can provide the routing itself without need for a reverse proxy

 ### ID Structure: NanoID x16